rx-store/rx-store/website/docs/introduction/getting-started.md

 title: Getting Started
 ---

 Reactive store for frontend UI libraries, like React, using Rxjs.
+If you are not yet familiar with Rxjs, [go watch this video](https://www.youtube.com/watch?v=ewcoEYS85Co) & then come back.

 # Concepts